 Cintas (CTAS) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the uniform rental company had gained 0.52% in the past month.
-In that same time, the Industrial Products sector gained 10.33%, while the S&P 500 gained 4.34%.
+Prior to today's trading, shares of the uniform rental company had lost 3.93% over the past month.
+This has lagged the Industrial Products sector's gain of 8.53% and the S&P 500's gain of 4.3% in that time.

 Wall Street will be looking for positivity from CTAS as it approaches its next earnings report date.
-In that report, analysts expect CTAS to post earnings of $2.03 per share.
-This would mark year-over-year growth of 15.34%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.82 billion, up 6.04% from the prior-year quarter.
+The company is expected to report EPS of $2.03, up 15.34% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.82 billion, up 6.04% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $8.57 per share and revenue of $7.32 billion, which would represent changes of +12.76% and +6.14%, respectively, from the prior year.

-Any recent changes to analyst estimates for CTAS should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for CTAS.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-CTAS currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+CTAS is holding a Zacks Rank of #2 (Buy) right now.

-In terms of valuation, CTAS is currently trading at a Forward P/E ratio of 30.92.
-This valuation marks a premium compared to its industry's average Forward P/E of 26.05.
+Valuation is also important, so investors should note that CTAS has a Forward P/E ratio of 30.21 right now.
+Its industry sports an average Forward P/E of 26, so we one might conclude that CTAS is trading at a premium comparatively.

-We can also see that CTAS currently has a PEG ratio of 2.98.
+It is also worth noting that CTAS currently has a PEG ratio of 2.91.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-CTAS's industry had an average PEG ratio of 2.29 as of yesterday's close.
+CTAS's industry had an average PEG ratio of 2.2 as of yesterday's close.

 To follow CTAS in the coming trading sessions, be sure to utilize Zacks.com.